 Cut Down Energy Use

 If you are working from home and want to make quick and easy changes to be more eco-friendly, cutting down on your energy use is the best place to start.
-Simple measures like switching off your smartphone or computer when they’re not in use, turning off appliances by the switch, and drying your clothes outside instead of relying on a dryer can help keep your energy bills down and do your bit for the environment.
+Simple measures like switching off your smartphone or computer when they’re not in use, turning off appliances by the switch, and drying your clothes or medical scrubs outside instead of relying on a dryer can help keep your energy bills down and do your bit for the environment.

 Don’t Waste Water